The Therapeutic Spiral ModelTM

 The Therapeutic Spiral Model (TSM) is a clinically modified form of psychodrama that has been designed to support people affected by relational trauma.
 It offers interventions, structures, and templates to direct the psychodramatic process into safe and contained ways.

-The TSM was founded more than 20 years ago by experienced psychodrama trainers and has been improved and refined ever since.
+The TSM was founded more than 20 years ago by Dr. Kate Hudgins and other experienced psychodrama trainers and has been improved and refined ever since.
 It combines psychodrama with the insights of the Ego-State Therapy, and it provides a model that allows to work safely and yet deeply with traumatic experiences.

 Axel Eichel, M.Sc., is a TSM Trainer, Healing Practitioner for Psychotherapy, and Psychodrama Practitioner.
-In addition to the TSM he integrates the therapeutic work with attachment wounds (SATe) and developmental trauma (NARM) into his work.
-In his TSM trainings he enriches the psychodramatic process with traumasensitive somatic exercises that can further enhance the self-regulation and agency of clients.
+In addition to the TSM his work is based on supporting people with attachment trauma (SATe) and developmental trauma (NARM).